When I became a parent for the first time, I met fear head-on. So I started looking at our food choices in a new light.

 Buying your produce in season is the key to big savings.
-You will save money even at the grocery store when you are buying produce in season, but if you shop at the Farmer’s market you will save even more!
+You will save money even at the grocery store when you buy produce in season, but if you shop at the Farmer’s market, you will save even more!

 GIVE YOURSELF GRACE

 I became crazy with our first daughter in what I was feeding her.
 It’s like the whole world was new to me.
 It doesn’t help that we google anytime we have a question.
 You have to find your balance, and you have to give yourself grace.

 As moms, we have a lot on our shoulders.
-If the kids are all at sports practice one evening and you ended up working late and you forgot to pull out some meat to thaw- do what you have to do at that moment to feed your family.
+If the kids are all at sports practice one evening and you end up working late, and you forgot to pull out some meat to thaw, do what you must do to feed your family.

 Learn from it and move on.
 Sitting and dwelling on the dinner you served your family will not do any good.
 Don’t think you have to buy everything organic.
 Just because it’s not organic doesn’t mean it’s not nutritious.

 HAVE A NEW MINDSET

-It seems we set ourselves up for either misery or joy each day by the mindset we have toward the things in our life.
-Mindsets are patterns in which our mind normally operates toward a certain determination.
+We set ourselves up for either misery or joy each day by our mindset toward the things in our life.
+Mindsets are patterns in which our mind typically operates toward a particular determination.

-You may be looking at your schedule today or even for the week and see there is far too much to do.
+You may look at your schedule today or even for the week and see there is far too much to do.
 But if we choose the mindset that God will help us through it, we will enjoy watching how it all comes together.